-Quality of the evidence is categorized according to: the number and design of studies addressing the outcome; judgments about the quality of the studies and/or synthesized evidence, such as risk of bias, inconsistency, indirectness, imprecision, and any other considerations that may influence the quality of the evidence; key statistical data; and classification of the importance of the outcomes (Table 2).
-The guality of evidence reflects the extent of confidence in an estimate of the effect to support a particular recommendation4 and was largely determined by the expert evidence synthesis team.
+Quality of the evidence is categorized according to the number and design of studies addressing the outcome; judgments about the quality of the studies and/or synthesized evidence, such as risk of bias, inconsistency, indirectness, imprecision and any other considerations that may influence the quality of the evidence; key statistical data; and classification of the importance of the outcomes (Table II).
+The quality of evidence reflects the extent of confidence in an estimate of the effect to support a particular recommendation (GRADE working group) and was largely determined by the expert evidence synthesis team.

-Grading of Recommendations, Assessment, Development, and Evaluation acknowledges that evidence quality is a continuum; any discrete categorization involves a degree of arbitrariness.
-Nevertheless, advantages of simplicity, transparency, and vividness outweigh these limitations.4
+GRADE acknowledges that evidence quality is a continuum; any discrete categorization involves a degree of arbitrariness.
+Nevertheless, the advantages of simplicity, transparency and clarity outweigh these limitations (GRADE working group).